GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 ## Requirements

-The evidence server’s requirements are derived from the overall BVS 2020 system goal of implementing an end-to-end verifiable election.
+The Evidence Server’s requirements are derived from the overall BVS 2020 system goal of implementing an end-to-end verifiable election.
 Thus, the mandatory requirements are as follows:
 - [Stability] Only items that have been posted can appear on the Bulletin Board.